ShadowPrince/dffm/README.md

 What?
 Hacky tool that makes active monitor follow mouse.

 Why?
-New windows will always appear on the monitor with the mouse.
+New windows will always appear on the monitor you are looking on.

 Usage?
 Compile and run as user.